 It just ended up surprising me so much with its depth and layers of flavor. because of all the grated coconuts and by cooking it in oil using a cooking method similar to making Balti, previously frozen chicken breast that I used to make the curry turned out so much juicy and moist with layers on layers of spices and herbs coating it.

-A filling and satisfying dish of curry chicken fry that does not dry out the chicken when it cooks.
+A filling and satisfying dish of fried chicken that does not dry out the chicken when it cooks.

 Collection of chicken curry recipes from ThePerfectCurry